 - Studying the relationship between language and culture, and how humans use language in social interactions.

 - Answering how we reconstruct the linguistic past through our study and understanding of how languages can change over time.

 - Investigating how bilingual individuals process and use their languages, and bilingualism and bidialectalism at the community level.

 - Looking at how we communicate meaning through language and how meanings change through time.

 Dr Celeste Rodriguez Louro awarded Vice-Chancellor's Research Award

-Dr Celeste Rodriguez Louro awarded two UWA Teaching Excellence Awards
+Dr Celeste Rodriguez Louro awarded three UWA Teaching Excellence Awards

 Dr Celeste Rodriguez Louro awarded Australian Research Council DECRA Award